awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :that we would surely be unable to do as we stated unless you :took a sudden notion to help.
-It seemed to me on second :thought we should give thanks to you for giving tongue to our :wishes last winter, for you turned the folks in our favor.
+It seemed to me on second :thought we should give thanks to you for giving tongue to our :wishes last winter, for you turned the folks in our favour.
  :
  :My sister was saying that girls from twenty states had :signed our pledge, so we are united.
-Though this is off the :subject, I saw a pretty yellow and silver dress within a win- :dow on Main Street toward our corner.
+Though this is off the :subject, I saw a pretty yellow and silver dress within a win- :dow on Main Street towards our corner.
 Would you think it :suitable for the writer?
  :
  :Sincerely yours,